 Quilts are a beautiful addition to any home whether you use them as covers on beds or as art for the walls.
 New quilts made by artisans–both hand-quilted and machine-quilted—need proper care.
 If you have purchased a quilt from a commercial retailer, simply follow the washing instructions provided on the care tag.
 Antique or heirloom quilts require special care.

 How to Wash New Handmade Quilts

-Before washing any handmade quilt, check the fabric for colorfastness to prevent dyes from running.
+Before washing any handmade quilt, check the fabric and any decorative stitching for colorfastness to prevent dyes from running.
 Testing is simple, wet a piece of white cloth with cold water and gently rub it over each different color or fabric in your quilt.
 If there is any color transfer to the white cloth, don’t wash your quilt at all; head to a professional dry cleaner.
 Washing will result in discoloration and fading.

 Hand or Machine Wash a Handmade Quilt?